vdaas/vald/docs/user/get-started.md

 ## About

 Vald is a distributed highly scalable and fast approximate nearest neighbor dense feature vector search engine.<br>
-Vald can handle large amount of specific objects, such as image, text, videa, and etc.<br>
+Vald can handle large amount of specific objects, such as image, text, video, and etc.<br>
 Vald is designed base on Cloud Native.
 It uses the fastest ANN Algorithm [NGT](https://github.com/yahoojapan/NGT) to search neighbors.
 (If you are interested in ANN benchmarks, please refer to [the official website](http://ann-benchmarks.com/).)